caplena/knowledge-base/docs/04-05-Multiple-Text-to-Analyze-Columns.md

 ## Multiple Texts to Analyze

 When analyzing survey data, you might have more than one open-ended question in your questionnaire.
-In such cases, you do not have to create several individual projects to analyze them across different individual projects, you can import your data all at once as a single file.
+In such cases, you do not have to create several individual projects to analyze them across different individual projects.
+Instead, you can import your data all at once as a single file.

 The example below includes two open-ended questions as well as several auxiliary variables for analytical purposes.